Object Store

 Operation

-Operation to be executed inside Object Store - Find by Object ID, Find By Query, Insert, Aggregate, Update By Object ID, Update By Query, Delete By Object ID, and Delete By Query.
+Operation to be executed inside Object Store - Find by Object ID, Find By Query, Insert, Aggregate, Update By Object ID, Update By Query, Delete By Object ID, Delete By Query, Create Index, List Indexes and Drop Index.

 Find by Object ID